Riaconianni/Homework2/README.md

 index.html

 Contains picture of me as well as a little bio.
+Added google fonts of Raleway and Sulphur Point.

 portfolio.html